BBTastro/cc-beatBoxLab/readMeWriter.md

 ## Overview

 This document provides a comprehensive template and instructions for LLMs to create professional, detailed README files for any software project.
-The template is based on the beatBox project structure and can be adapted for any technology stack or application type.
+The template is based on the stepBox project structure and can be adapted for any technology stack or application type.

 ## Template Structure